Drug possession in NSW carries a maximum penalty of 2 years in prison and/or a $2,200 fine.

 It’s important to remember that you can increase your chances of getting a lenient penalty by engaging a specialist drug lawyer.
 A specialist drug lawyer will have the expert knowledge and experience to navigate the law and ensure that you get the best possible result in your case.

-In many cases, a specialist drug lawyer may be able to convince the magistrate to issue you with what is known as a ‘section 10 dismissals or conditional release orders.’
+In many cases, a specialist drug lawyer may be able to convince the magistrate to issue you with what is known as a section 10 dismissal or conditional release order.
 This means that while you will be found guilty of the offence, no conviction will be recorded on your criminal history, so you won’t have to worry about how the offence could affect your work or travel plans.

 If you are facing charges in relation to drug possession, you will most likely want to equip yourself with all relevant information to ensure that you fully understand the charges and potential outcomes.